Our Comprehensive Guide to Properly Washing Your Jeans at Home

 We live in our jeans.
-Literally.
-And considering the cost of premium denim, and the time and effort spent in fitting rooms hunting for the perfect pair, it makes sense to pay greater attention to these wardrobe VIPs.
-We turned to Catherine Ryu, creative director of womenswear at Citizens of Humanity (whose high-waist Liya jeans we're obsessed with) for advice on extending the life of our everyday uniform.
+And considering the cost of premium denim, as well as the time and effort spent in fitting rooms or online hunting for the perfect pair, it makes sense to pay greater attention to these wardrobe staples—especially when it comes to washing them.
+Ahead, Catherine Ryu, the creative director of womenswear at Citizens of Humanity, shares her best advice on extending the life of our everyday uniform, which starts in the laundry room.

 Let's establish the basics: Denim is a rugged fabric that doesn't need washing after every wear.
 In fact, the only way to avoid fading your true blues is to not wash your jeans.
 For most of us, that's not practical.
-So just how often should you wash your jeans?
-This depends on your comfort level, and the style of denim.
+So, just how often should you wash your denim?
+This depends on your comfort level, and the style of your pants.
 If they cost $250, hopefully they're jeans with a good grade of stretch with Lycra recovery that will keep its shape for three to five wears.
-For more rigid jeans -- those that are 100 percent cotton and have no Lycra -- Ryu says you should go much longer without a wash, around every eight to 10 wears.
+For more rigid garments—those that are 100-percent cotton and have no Lycra—Ryu says you should go much longer without a wash, around every eight to 10 wears.

-A washing machine is totally acceptable, but the dryer ruins denim's Lycra, indigo and fibers, so it's best to hang your jeans up to air dry.
+A washing machine is totally acceptable, but the dryer ruins denim's Lycra, indigo, and fibers, so it's best to hang your jeans up to air dry.
 "It's a bit crunchier and rougher, but it's definitely better for your jeans," Ryu says.
-And she assures that the initial feeling of "ugh, stiff jeans" should wear off in an hour.
+Any stiffness should wear off after an hour of wear, she adds.

-We know what you're thinking: No dryer?!
-How will you bring the shape back to your favorite stretch jeans that tend to bag out at the knee and butt?
-If your denim needs a little reshaping Ryu says to turn them inside out and toss them in the dryer for 10 minutes on a low setting.
-Then hang to dry.
+We know what you're thinking: Without a dryer, how will you bring the shape back to your favorite stretch jeans that tend to bag out at the knee and seat?
+If your denim needs a little restructuring, Ryu says to turn them inside out and toss them into the dryer for 10 minutes on a low setting.
+Then, hang to dry.
 Another trick: Turn them inside out and hang them in the bathroom while you shower.
-"Steam helps to get rid of wrinkles and to straighten out the bagging," she says.
+"Steam helps to get rid of wrinkles and straightens out the bagging," she says.

 Don't even touch that ice-box handle.
-Despite what you've read, sticking your jeans in the freezer does nothing but take up space better used for something delicious, like this Grasshopper Ice Cream Cake.
+Despite what you've read, sticking your jeans in the freezer does nothing but take up space better used for something delicious.
 "It doesn't clean your jeans," says Ryu.
-In fact, that whole "kills the bacteria" theory was proved false a few years back.
+In fact, that "kills the bacteria" theory was proved false a few years back.
 While the freezer may knock the smell out of your jeans, the bacteria that cause said odors comes right back once they re-acclimate to your body temperature.
-So at the end of the day, there's no trick better than washing (using our safe steps above, of course).
+So, at the end of the day, there's no trick better than washing them.

-For as much as you try to keep them looking brand new -- by waiting a while between washes, soaking in vinegar or steaming -- ultimately, the coolest part of denim is how it gets better with age.
+For as much as you try to keep them looking brand new—by waiting a while between washes, soaking in vinegar, or steaming—ultimately, the best thing about denim is that it gets better with age.
 "Your denim is alive.
 It wants to evolve and make its own pattern," says Ryu.
 In fact, she advises embracing those wear patterns or whiskering.
-After all, it's what companies like Citizens of Humanity replicate on their coveted (and pricey) denim.
+After all, it's what nearly all companies replicate on their coveted (and pricey) denim.